dkdr/k8s12/k8s/persistent_storage/README.md

 root@nginx-deployment-7cd98dbfd7-4n6gt:/# echo "Goodbye World!" > /usr/share/nginx/index.html
 ```

 Now, as mentioned above, we need to say goodbye to our pod.
-You can take a small brake to think about him if you get attached to it.
+You can take a small break to think about him if you get attached to it.
 ```shell
 λ kubectl delete pod nginx-deployment-7cd98dbfd7-4n6gt pod "nginx-deployment-7cd98dbfd7-4n6gt" deleted